-- 1.19 This Proposed Submission Adur Local Plan These Amendments to the Proposed Submission Adur Local Plan (2016) will be published for a six-week period, during which comments may be made only in relation to the 'Tests of Soundness'.
-These relate to whether the plan has been positively prepared, is justified, effective and consistent with national policy. - 1.20 This document is accompanied by a Policies Map which shows the areaspecific policies and proposals on an Ordnance Survey base map.
-The Policies Map also shows safeguarded minerals areas in the Minerals Local Plan adopted by West Sussex County Council in 2003.8
+1.13 This document is accompanied by a Policies Map which shows the areaspecific policies and proposals on an Ordnance Survey base map.
+The Policies Map also shows safeguarded minerals areas in the Minerals Local Plan adopted by West Sussex County Council in 2003.